PeterisPrieditis/ethernaut-brownie/solutions/00-09/01_fallback.md

 ## Solution in console

-During the game it is necessary to write in console:
+To solve challange in browser console it is necessary to write:
 ```bash
     await contract.info()
     await contract.info1()